exercism/deprecated-mentors/tracks/erlang/exercises/accumulate/README.md

 ### Common suggestions

 * If the student uses a comprehension, ask him to use recursion, if he uses recursion ask him to use a fold.
-But do not push to hard.
-The main subject of this exercise is to show the student, that functions are just values and you can pass them around and call them.
+But do not push too hard.
+  The main subject of this exercise is to show the student that functions are just values and you can pass them around and call them.
 * In recursive versions, it is important to check if the implementation is indeed tail recursive.
-When building a list it is not that important (we move allocations from stack to heap and still need to reverse afterwards), but tailrecursiveness is a good habbit later on, when we have growing stack vs. near to constant memory.
+When building a list it is not that important (we move allocations from stack to heap and still need to reverse afterwards), but tail recursiveness is a good habbit later on, when we have growing stack vs. near to constant memory.

 ### Talking points